tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

   unfortunate result of messing up Serial IO.
 Note that  TIM1_OVF is used in MCU datasheet.
 See link .../avr_intr_vectors below.

+- Driving motors with 100Hz PWM works just fine with the H-Bridge and the motors I have.
+However playing with these numbers lead to unexpected results. for example: period=5000 and step=20 caused a lot of problems.
+  Need to play more with these constants.

+- Using staggering tasks and using set_task_wtime() can make a huge differences.

 *** Links ***

  Note that PWM for controlling servo is different from controlling a motor.